Middle East and Eastern Europe Regional Office

 While there are differences in the struggles faced by the children and their families depending, in part, by what country they call home, there similarities as well.
 Across the region, World Vision is working to provide millions of children: with access to a quality and affordable education and health services as well as knowledge of their rights and a means to protect themselves from those who would exploit them.
 At the same time, World Vision strives to come alongside parents and community members equipping them to be able to provide for their children’s physical, spiritual, intellectual, and emotional needs regardless of ethnicity, gender or religious beliefs both now and in the future.

-World Vision’s work in this region is divided into four clusters of countries:
+World Vision’s long-term development work in this region is divided into four clusters of countries:

 - The Balkans: Serbia and Montenegro, Albania, Bosnia and Herzegovina, Kosovo and Romania